 A casual scan of the shelves of your local bookstore quickly reveals an overwhelming array of cookbooks.
-For one interested in truly healthy cooking, the choice can be overwhelming – which to choose, what recipes are best?
+For one interested in truly healthy cooking, the choice can be overwhelming.
+Which to choose, what recipes are best?
 Certainly none of them feature unique recipes for bone marrow custard, an incredibly nutrient dense and delicious dish!

 I don’t recommend many modern cookbooks on this blog for the simple reason that few are authentic from cover to cover from a traditional cooking perspective.
-Most are only partially accurate with excellent recipes here and there with the remainder promoting faddish, misleading, or incorrect information to the detriment of those earnestly seeking a wholesome, balanced cooking style.
+Most are only partially accurate with excellent recipes here and there with the remainder promoting faddish, or downright incorrect information.
+This misleads those earnestly seeking a wholesome, balanced cooking style that works long term.

 I am pleased to say that in recent weeks, a giant among cookbooks has joined the ranks and it contains recipes and information that I can get behind 100% and wholeheartedly recommend for anyone interested in a time tested cooking approach that is worthy of learning yourself, but also priceless knowledge to pass along to your children and grandchildren.

 This cookbook was created by longtime food blogger and friend Jenny McGruther and is aptly named The Nourished Kitchen: Farm-to-Table Recipes for the Traditional Foods Lifestyle.
 The cookbook is nothing short of a work of art and features recipes using bone broths, fermented vegetables, grass-fed meats, wholesome fats, raw dairy and kombuchas in a wondrous variety of visually tantalizing recipes that promises to please the palate as well as preserve youthful health and vigor.

 To demonstrate the creativity, breadth and depth of this cookbook, I asked Jenny if I could feature her recipe for Bone Marrow Custard on The Healthy Home Economist.